Lisa Schmitz

-Lisa Schmitz (born 4 May 1992) is a German footballer who plays as a goalkeeper for Montpellier in the Division 1 Feminine.
-She has also played for Germany.
+Lisa Schmitz (born 4 May 1992) is a German footballer who plays as a goalkeeper for Frauen-Bundesliga club 1.
+FC Köln.
+She has also played for the German national team in international friendly matches.

 Club career

+Schmitz started playing football in 2007 at the youth division of FC Germania Zündorf where she was the only girl on the team.

+Schmitz started her senior career in the 2008–09 season with newly formed Bayer 04 Leverkusen women's team, playing in the 2.
+Bundesliga Süd at the time.

-Schmitz started playing football at Germania Zündorf and joined second division team Bayer 04 Leverkusen in 2008.
-Being Bayer's first choice goalkeeper she helped her team getting promoted to the Bundesliga in 2010.
-She was named best goalkeeper at the DFB-Hallenpokal in 2014 and 2015 and won that cup in 2015.
-After having played 121 league games for Leverkusen, thereof 86 in the Bundesliga, Schmitz signed a two-year contract with Turbine Potsdam in 2015.
+Being the first goalkeeper, Schmitz saw plenty of action at Bayer Leverkusen.
+She saw the team promoted to Bundesliga in the 2010–11 season.

+During her time with Bayer Leverkusen, Schmitz was named best goalkeeper at the DFB-Hallenpokal in 2014 and 2015 and won that cup in 2015.

+In 2015, after a grand total of 121 league appearances for Bayer Leverkusen, 86 of which were in the Bundesliga, Schmitz signed a two-year contract with Bayer Leverkusen's Bundesliga rival 1.
+FFC Turbine Potsdam.

+After a total of four years at Turbine Potsdam and 69 Bundesliga appearances, Schmitz left Germany to join Montpellier HSC playing in the French Division 1.
+Féminine.

+Schmitz returned to Germany after four years in France, signing a two year contract with VfL Wolfsburg.

+The 2023–24 season was Schmitz's first experience not being the first goalkeeper of her team.
+Nevertheless, Schmitz made four appearances with VfL Wolfsburg in the Bundesliga and further two appearances in the Champions League qualifiers against Paris FC.

+On 24 April 2025, Schmitz signed a two-year contract with her hometown club 1.
+FC Köln.

 International career

 Schmitz made her debut for Germany under-15 national team in 2007.
 In 2008, she was part of the U17 team that won the UEFA U17 Championship and finished third at the FIFA U17 World Cup later that year.
 Being third choice goalkeeper behind Anna Felicitas Sarholz and Almuth Schult she did not appear in any of the tournament matches.
 In 2011, she was called up to the Germany team that won the UEFA U19 Championship and played in 4 matches at the tournament final.